How to Apply to Multiple Italian Universities Simultaneously: Strategy Guide for Indian Students

 The bureaucratic steps are the same regardless of the city.
 Use our first 30 days in italy guide to handle your Codice Fiscale and residence permit immediately upon arrival.

-Selecting the right combination of universities is the most critical strategic decision in your study abroad journey.
+Selecting the right university is the most critical strategic decision in your study abroad journey.
 Don’t leave it to chance or guesswork.
-Our experts at the Italy Study Centre help Indian students analyze their mock scores and historical data to build a winning preference list.
+Our experts at the Italy Study Centre help Indian students analyze their mock scores and historical data to pick the best university.